South Denver Summer Camps 2026

 Registration timing matters in south Denver.
 Colorado Academy families get early access, and Englewood rec camps fill fast because of their low price point.
 The (American Camp Association, 2025) reports that 40% of popular camp programs reach capacity before April.
 Don't wait if you've found a program that fits.

-Is the Colorado Academy camp only for CA students?
 No. The summer camps are open to any family, regardless of school enrollment.
 Many families use summer camp as a first look at the school.
 That said, CA families do get early registration access, so don't wait until April if you're an outside family.

-Are there any camps in Cherry Hills Village or Greenwood Village specifically?
 Very few camps operate directly in Cherry Hills or Greenwood Village proper.
 Most families in those areas drive to Colorado Academy (southwest), Camp Galileo in Platt Park (north), or the Centennial/Highlands Ranch programs (south).
 The commute is short in any direction, usually 10-15 minutes.

-What about middle school and teen programs in south Denver?
 This is a gap.
 Most south Denver camps cap out at age 10-12.
 Wings Over the Rockies goes up to 14, and Totus Tuus accepts ages up to 18.
 For older teens, you're better off looking at the Denver-wide camps by age guide or considering programs in central Denver or Littleton that serve the 13-17 age range.

-How much do south Denver summer camps cost in 2026?
+How much do south denver summer camps cost in 2026?

 South Denver camp costs range from free (Totus Tuus faith camp) to $660 per week (Colorado Academy Sunshine).
 Municipal programs through Englewood Parks and Recreation run $150-$250 per week.
 The national average for summer day camp is $396 per week (American Camp Association, 2025), placing most south Denver private programs above the national benchmark.

-Which south Denver camps offer extended care for working parents?
+Which south denver camps offer extended care for working parents?

 Three south Denver programs offer extended care: Colorado Academy (drop-off from 7:30 AM, pickup until 5:30-6 PM), Camp Galileo (approximately 8 AM to 6 PM), and Wings Over the Rockies.
 Colorado Academy provides the widest coverage window.
 Englewood rec programs vary by session, so confirm hours before registering.

-Are there free summer camps in south Denver?
+Are there free summer camps in south denver?

 Free options are limited compared to Denver proper.
 Totus Tuus at All Souls Parish in Englewood is a free, one-week Catholic faith camp for ages 6-18, open to all families.
 MY Denver Activities provides free recreation for Denver residents ages 5-18, but it does not extend to Englewood, Cherry Hills, or Greenwood Village.
 See our free and low-cost guide for more options.

-What ages do south Denver summer camps serve?
+What ages do south denver summer camps serve?

 Most south Denver camps serve elementary-age children (ages 5-12).
 Colorado Academy's Sunshine program starts at age 3, one of the youngest entry points in the area.
 Wings Over the Rockies extends to age 14.
 For teens 13-17, options are limited in south Denver, and families typically look to Denver-wide teen programs.

-When should I register for south Denver summer camps?
+When should i register for south denver summer camps?

 Register as early as possible.
 The (American Camp Association, 2025) reports that 40% of popular camp programs reach capacity before April.
 Colorado Academy gives current families early registration access, and Englewood rec camps fill quickly because of their lower price point.
 Check our registration dates guide for specific deadlines.
+Part of the Denver Summer Camps 2026 Complete Guide.

 Sources